 Student Affairs Information

 The administration of West Chester University is committed to providing a comprehensive educational experience for students.
-To accomplish this mission, the Division of Student Affairs provides a variety of services and programs to complement the classroom experience.
-The goal of the division is to assist students in their intellectual, social, and psychological growth and to contribute to developing a campus community where knowledge, citizenship, critical thinking, and social concerns are basic values.
+To accomplish this mission, the Division of Student Affairs provides a variety of high quality services and programs that complete the educational mission of the University.
+The goal of the Division is to assist students in their intellectual, social, and psychological growth and to contribute to developing a campus community where knowledge, citizenship, critical thinking, and social concerns are basic values.

-Offices within the Student Affairs Division include Athletics; Campus Recreation; Career Development Center; Counseling and Psychological Services; Fraternity and Sorority Life; Lesbian, Gay, Bi-sexual, and Transgendered Services; Multicultural Affairs; New Student Programs; Off-Campus and Commuter Services; Residence Life and Housing Services; Service-Learning and Volunteer Programs; Student Conduct; Student Health Services; Student Leadership and Involvement; Sykes Student Union; Women's Center; and Wellness Promotion.
+Offices within the Student Affairs Division include Athletics, Campus Recreation, Counseling and Psychological Services, Dining, Fraternity and Sorority Life, Lawrence A. Dowdy Multicultural Center, LGBTQA Services, New Student Programs, Off-Campus and Commuter Services, Residence Life and Housing Services, Service-Learning and Volunteer Programs, Student Assistance, Student Conduct, Student Health Center, Student Leadership and Involvement, Sykes Student Union, Twardowski Career Development Center, Center for Women and Gender Equity, and Wellness Promotion.

 The administration believes that students should share the responsibility for governing their community and should have a voice in shaping the objectives of the University.
 Through a democratically constructed student government and committee structure, the administration, faculty, and student body seek to work together on behalf of the general welfare of the University.